 The U.S. financial services industry is subject to significant regulation and regulatory oversight initiatives.
 This regulation and oversight may continue to impact how U.S. financial services companies conduct business and may continue to result in increased regulatory compliance costs.
 The following highlights the more significant regulations and regulatory oversight initiatives that have affected or may affect our business.
-For additional information about the regulatory oversight matters, see Part I, Item 1 "Regulation and Supervision" of our 2023 Form 10-K, and the "Overview," "Capital Management," "Forward-Looking Statements" and "Risk Factors" sections and Note 26 (Regulatory Capital Requirements and Other Restrictions) to Financial Statements in this Report.
+For additional information about the regulatory matters discussed below and other regulations and regulatory oversight matters, see Part I, Item 1 "Regulation and Supervision" of our 2023 Form 10-K, and the "Overview," "Capital Management," "Forward-Looking Statements" and "Risk Factors" sections and Note 26 (Regulatory Capital Requirements and Other Restrictions) to Financial Statements in this Report.